kokizzu/AlphaECS/readme.md

 }
 ```

-So our player has Health, Shooter, and Input, similar to our previous PlayerHealth, PlayerMovement, and PlayerShooting classes from before.
-Only now we've separated our data into small containers that don't do anything.
-So we'll need to create a few different systems that watch this data and react accordingly.
-This might seem overly complicated at first.
-In the Unity tutorial we had 3 fairly simple classes for health, movement, and shooting, and now we're splitting them off into 3 Health, Shooter, and Input data containers and also 3 different systems that will contain our methods.
-It's not entirely intuitive at first, but just stay with me a bit.
-We'll start with our HealthSystem:
+In the Unity tutorial we had 3 fairly simple classes for PlayerHealth, PlayerMovement, and PlayerShooting classes that contained all the data and methods required for that functionality.
+Here we've separated our data into Health, Shooter, and Input data containers that don't do anything, and we'll need to create at least 3 additional classes that will contain our logic.
+This might seem like we're making things overly complicated at first.
+We're going from 3 classes to 6 or more.
+Often when I examples like this I roll my eyes.
+The programmer giving the example is trying to demonstrate how much tidier and more readable your classes become by separating things out.
+But most of the time the logic of the game isn't actually made any simpler - they've just hidden the complexity behind layers of encapsulation and neatly named methods.
+But just stay with me a bit.
+Here's our new HealthSystem, which only deals with the core health data, no special effects or other stuff:

 ```